-To provide the necessary spatial coverage, four sites to be sampled include Bracken's and Wormley Ponds on the York River, Kamp's Millpond on the Rappahannock River, and Wareham's Pond on the James River (see Figure 1).
+To provide the necessary spatial coverage, four sites are sampled: Bracken's and Wormley Ponds on the York River, Kamp's Millpond on the Rappahannock River, and Wareham's Pond on the James River (see Figure 1).

-Irish eel ramps will be used to continuously sample the runs at each site beginning in early March 2011 (see Brooks et al. 2002 for details on gear configuration).
-The ramps will be checked 3 times per week to evaluate catch and determine fishing conditions for a minimum of six weeks according to ASMFC criteria.
+Irish eel ramps will be used to continuously sample the runs at each site beginning in early March 2013 (see Brooks et al. 2002 for details on gear configuration).
+The ramps will be checked 3 times per week to evaluate catch and determine fishing conditions for a minimum of 6 weeks according to ASMFC criteria.
 When catches no longer yield glass eels, sampling will be terminated.